kaseykubiak-dev/azure-hybrid-network-lab/README.md

 A site-to-site IPsec/IKEv2 VPN with eBGP between an on-prem GNS3 environment and a real Azure VNet, using FortiGate firewalls at both ends.
 On-prem clients reach an Azure-hosted nginx workload by private IP through the tunnel; routes are exchanged dynamically via BGP, not static routes.

-**Status:** Phase 3 complete.
+**Status:** All phases complete.
 Real Azure deployment validated end-to-end over the internet.
-Phase 4 (case study, diagrams) in progress.

 ---